Join CityClub Today to Receive:

 9 | Charges

-The buy to let rental market is quickly becoming dominated by apartments because of their strong returns and high demand.
-Apartments are almost always leasehold properties as apposed to Freehold.
+Apartments are almost always leasehold properties as opposed to Freehold.
 Leasehold properties will be subject to additional charges that must be accounted for when purchasing as they will impact your returns.
 The two main charges will be ground rent and service charge, and these can differ enormously depending on what development you purchase in.

 10 | Property Management

-Finally, but no less importantly, you will need to carefully consider how you will manage your buy to let property.
-Should you wish to manage it yourself it would be wise to look for buy to let properties within a reasonable distance of your home.
-A buy to let property the other side of country and managed by yourself can turn into a nightmare.
+Finally, you will need to carefully consider how you will manage your buy-to-let property.
+Should you wish to manage it yourself it would be wise to look for properties within a reasonable distance of your home.
+A buy-to-let property on the other side of the country and managed by yourself can turn into a nightmare.

-At CityRise we recommend using professional lettings and management services and avoid doing it yourself.
-By selecting a reputable agent, you will achieve higher rents, lower void periods and your tenants will be looked after 24/7.
-However, you will want to ensure that management costs are reasonable and do not eat into the monthly rent.
-Find out more about CityRise lettings and management services here.
+At CityRise we recommend using professional lettings and management services and avoiding doing it yourself.
+By selecting a reputable agent, you will achieve higher rents, and lower void periods and your tenants will be looked after 24/7.

 Key Tips